rahi-lab/YeaZ-GUI/readme.md

 2. In the command line, create a virtual environment with python 3.9 with the command `conda create -n YeaZ python=3.9`.
 Then Activate the environment with the command `conda activate YeaZ`.
 3. Install PyTorch and cuda using `conda install pytorch torchvision torchaudio pytorch-cuda=11.8 -c pytorch -c nvidia`

-    3.1. for more information visit https://pytorch.org/get-started/locally/
+    3.1.
+If you have macOS m1/m2 or a machine without GPU's, you need to install PyTorch for cpu. for more information visit https://pytorch.org/get-started/locally/
 4. Install YeaZ with the command `pip install yeaz`.
 5. Download weight files for neural network and put them in the yeaz/unet/weights folder which locates in yeaz installation directory.
 To find the installation directory, type `pip show -f yeaz | findstr /C:"Location:"` in command line for windows systems or `pip show -f yeaz | grep -E '^Location:'` for linux/macOS.